Clover 🇬🇧 ADOPTED

 Scout had dug a burrow in a huge dried out pile of animal manure, which is probably where she raised the pups, and Olive and Clover disappeared into the hole.
 Wren, Minnow and Poppy backed themselves into a corner and lay flat among the long grass.
 After two hours, one by one, they were safely in the back of Eve’s car.

 All of the puppies were frozen with fear when they were first rescued.
 Their interactions with humans had probably been extremely limited and it’s likely they’d never really been handled or up close to them before.
 It took a while before the pups would warm to anyone at the shelter and they watched their mum closely to figure out how they should behave.
-They were then integrated with other more confident puppies who helped boost their socialisation skills and they have made good progress since then, but Clover needs some ongoing support.
+As of the 20th July, the Farm Family are now all in UK foster homes waiting to find their permanent families.

-Clover is looking for a predictable home with routine and some experience with nervous dogs.
-We feel that she would definitely be best suited to a home with another dog that can help her feel safe and reassured.
+Clover would prefer a predictable home with routine and a calm atmosphere.
+We feel that she would definitely be best suited to a home with another dog that can help her feel safe and reassured, especially seeing how well she has responded so far to her resident dog friends.
 She would be best suited to a semi-rural home away from any busy areas, and with a family who can take things slowly and gently.
-She has never known a life without other dogs, nor has she ever been inside a home before, so we want to ensure we’re setting her up for success as best we can.